SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-#### Excursion: Restrictions Regarding Selecting from Internal Tables
+### Restrictions Regarding Selecting from Internal Tables

 - This excursion is intended to underscore the restrictions mentioned above and in the [documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_engine_restr.htm) in more detail when selecting from internal tables.
 - Components having deep types, such as strings, cannot be included, for example, in the `SELECT` list or `WHERE` clause.